investmentblockchain/IBP-Core/doc/tor.md

-TOR SUPPORT IN ICPRO CORE
+TOR SUPPORT IN IBP CORE
 =======================

 It is possible to run ICPro Core as a Tor hidden service, and connect to such services.